Lost documents leave world’s largest nuclear power plant in limbo

 To date, only 10 units have been restarted, with 18 more expected to resume operations by 2030.

 Also on Monday, Japan’s Nuclear Regulation Authority announced the decision to keep an effective ban in place on Kashiwazaki-Kariwa’s operations.
-The watchdog stressed that the movement of fuel to the facility will remain prohibited until Tepco demonstrates full compliance with a list of 27 areas of safety.
+The watchdog stressed that the movement of fuel to the facility will remain prohibited until Tepco demonstrates full compliance with a list of 27 safety criteria.

 While the situation at two of the seven units at Kashiwazaki-Kariwa was deemed satisfactory, the authorities expressed concern over the power plant’s management, in particular its security arrangements.